RobinCodes/RobinCodes/README.md

 #### I'm an amatuer coder and like to do basic pentesting when I can ✅
 ![logo](https://i.postimg.cc/5N55SZ8F/logo.jpg)

-Hello I'm Robin and I mainly specialize in basic penetration testing and coding (the main language's being: Python, C# .NET)
+Hello I'm Robin and I mainly specialize in basic penetration testing, OSINT and coding (the main language's being: Python, C# .NET)

 Skills: Python / C# .NET